The page has been translated by Gen AI.

 tChange the system ID of the partition

 1. Click the All Services > Compute > Virtual Server menu.
-Move to the Service Home page of Virtual Server.
+Navigate to the Virtual Server Service Home page.

 2. Click the Block Storage menu.
-Move to the Block Storage List page.
+You will be taken to the Block Storage List page.

-3. On the Block Storage List page, click the resource to be used by the connection server.
-Move to the Block Storage Details page.
+3. On the Block Storage List page, click the resource to be used on the connected server.
+You will be taken to the Block Storage Details page.

-• Right-click the Windows start icon and run Computer Management
+• After right-clicking the Windows Start icon, run Computer Management.

 • In the Computer Management tree structure, select Storage > Disk Management